-Most buyers of new build residence in Great Ayton approach us having been asked by the developer to exchange contracts and commit to the purchase even before the premises is finished.
-This is because builders in Great Ayton tend to acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Great Ayton approach us having been asked by the builder to exchange contracts and commit to the purchase even before the house is built.
+This is because house builders in Great Ayton tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Great Ayton or who has acted in the same development.

 I'm converting the mortgage on my current property to a buy to let loan with Birmingham Midshires and intend to use the remaining equity as a down payment on a second property.
 The area we are looking at is Great Ayton.
 Will your lawyers be able to act for the two lenders and link together the transactions?